The Brand Continuum

 Next, we move from the proportional mechanism to the structural map that emerges from it.
 The seven behavioural zones of the Continuum.

-The Continuum emerges
+The Brand Continuum emerges

-This progression is the Continuum.
+This progression is The Brand Continuum.

 Here is how the structure unfolds.